-FAQ for International Students in Fall 2020
+FAQ for International Students (Spring 2021)

 Office of Global Engagement has been closely examining this new directive and would like to offer our interpretations and guidance to our international students.* OGE will provide updated information if any new guidance is released.